 This last way of applying strengths based takes place in the context of relationship and after you’ve spent time in process with your client.
 Consistent attention to engagement in learning and transformation as they work with you is key in the transactional vs. transformation equation.
 In the ways that we walk with our clients, we have an opportunity to show them another way of doing business and discovering something meaningful and strong about the work that they do or even who they are as an individual.
 So, it’s important to be on the lookout for opportunities to highlight things they may not be able to see for themselves or experience change and positive growth because of your empowering interactions.

 One way that we have found to universally do this is to create tools to highlight strengths in different types of people.
 We have specifically focused on visual preferences and leanings as a way to bring out someone’s strength in viewing the world.
 We do this because we find it fascinating how someone’s values and value translate visually (we are designers, afterall!).
-One such tool that we developed is the light hearted “Discover your Designer Artsytype” which is meant to be fun but can also be a tool for individual learning.
+One such tool that we developed is the light hearted “Discover your Designer Artsytype” (Editor’s Note: we have moved this form offline for now) which is meant to be fun but can also be a tool for individual learning.
 These types of tools are useful for self reflection but also as a way to promote strengths in differing perspectives!

 So these are just three ways that you can incorporate the strengths based approach with your clients as you do business.
 We’d like to hear from you!
 What has this idea sparked in you?
 What’s one way that you’ll try and engage in your process, relationships, or creation of opportunity differently to be strengths based?
 Email us!